nonsensecoding/puppet-puppet/README.md

 Tested with CentOS 6.6 and 5.11.

 No implementation for other systems than RHEL based done or planned.

-## Development

-Since your module is awesome, other users will want to play with it.
-Let them know what the ground rules for contributing are.

 ## Release Notes/Contributors/Etc

-Puppet server class not working yet, needs some special treatment!